MongoDB Backup Details dashboard¶

 Backup Sizes¶

-Shows the size of each backup in a bar chart format.
+Shows the size of each backup as a bar chart.

 Backup Duration¶

-Shows how long each backup operation took to complete, displayed in seconds.
+Shows how long each backup operation took to complete, in seconds.